The Dowdy Ranch entrance is now closed for the 2019 season.

 Any day use vehicles parked in the Dowdy parking lot after sunset can be ticketed and will be locked in overnight.
 Backpackers may choose to start their trip on one weekend and end on the next, however, their vehicle will be locked in during the week of the trip.

 Be aware the Dowdy Ranch Visitor Center is at the end of a 7 mile unpaved road that can be closed if conditions are not safe for vehicle travel.
 For example, the road may be closed if there is significant rainfall within 2 days of opening.
-Check the Dowdy Status section on the right for the latest information.

 When the Visitor Center is staffed, fees are collected at the registration counter.
 Otherwise, there is a fee collection station in front of the Visitor Center.
 See the Park Fees page on the California State Parks website for current fee information.